*NUO* Christmas Vignette Ornament

 Next, I went ahead and strung the ornament using the needle and thread.

 Then I painted the inside and outside with a mixture of white paint and white glitter.
-Honestly, the glitter wasn’t really needed but I wanted to make sure it was sparkly.
-I did leave one ornament unpainted and opted for green glitter in an attempt to make it more ‘nature-like.’
+Honestly, the glitter wasn’t really needed, but I wanted to make sure it was sparkly.
+I left one ornament unpainted and opted for green glitter to make it more ‘nature-like.’

 And now it’s time for a few more pictures…